Overview

 \[ \left\{\begin{matrix} x= x_{0} + v_{x0} \Delta t+ \frac{1}{2}a_{x} \Delta t^{2}\\ y= y_{0} + v_{y0} \Delta t+ \frac{1}{2}a_{y} \Delta t^{2}\\ z= z_{0} + v_{z0} \Delta t+ \frac{1}{2}a_{z} \Delta t^{2} \end{matrix}\right. \]

-Due to Measurement Noise and Process Noise, the estimated target position can be far away from the actual target position.
+Due to the Measurement Noise and the Process Noise, the estimated target position can be far away from the actual target position.
 In this case, the radar might send the track beam in the wrong direction and miss the target.

 Next